autocontracts/permissioned-blocks/whitepaper.md

 ## Privacy of the State Chain

-The Permissioned Blocks security model uses security capabilities to protect the privacy of the Smart Contract's State Chain.
+The Permissioned Blocks security model is designed using a system of assigning capabilities that protect access to the Smart Contract's State Chain.
 The capabilities determine who can access and decrypt the state information and what contract functions they can execute.

 The state information is encrypted with a shared contract key.
 The contract key is boxed using the public key of the person being granted access, and stored at an IPFS address that only they can access.

-Note: A naive approach would be simply to encrypt the State Chain and publish on a public network.
+<b>Note:</b> A naive approach would be simply to encrypt the State Chain and publish on a public network.
 This approach however is vulnerable to the information being decrypted by brute force.
 For the same reason firewalls are employed today in computer networks, a better approch is to protect the information using a security model that limits access to the information.

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">